Sacramento River 30 ft Channel (O&M)

 • The ship channel is an integral component of the California Bay Delta ecosystem and supports the Port of West Sacramento which is a vital link to California’s agriculture industry.
 The latest commercial tonnage of goods shipped through the harbor is 260,000 tons.
 The only U.S. Coast Guard station in the California Bay Delta is located along the channel.
 Overall responsibility for the project was transferred to San Francisco District effective in FY 2015, although levee maintenance will continue to be managed by Sacramento District.

 • This project was previously paired with the San Joaquin River (Port of Stockton) dredging project and both have been awarded as one contract.
 This approach, though, has negatively impacted the success of our dredging of the San Joaquin project.
+Therefore the projects will be contracted for dredging independently going forward.

 • The channel was successfully dredged by clamshell dredging for the first time in 2022.

-• For FY23, funding will be used for routine maintenance dredging of the channel to the authorized depth of 30 feet, compliance with mandated water quality certification, and continued updating of programmatic agreements for Endangered Species Act.
+• For FY24, funding will be used for routine maintenance dredging of the channel to the authorized depth of 30 feet, compliance with mandated water quality certification, and continued updating of programmatic agreements for Endangered Species Act.

 CONGRESSIONAL INTEREST